thehyve/cbioportal/docs/Authenticating-Users-via-keycloak-SAML.md

 ![](images/previews/edit-client.png)

 4. Select **saml** in the Client Protocol drop down box and use **email** for your Name ID.
-5. Next, enter a redirect URL for keycloak to use upon a successful authentication e.g http://localhost:8081/cbioportal/*, and leave everything else as it is.
+5. Next, enter a redirect URL for Keycloak to use upon a successful authentication e.g http://localhost:8081/cbioportal/*, and leave everything else as it is.
 6. Set "Force POST Binding" and "Front Channel Logout" to "OFF" and "Force Name ID Format" to "ON"
 7. Finally enter in the Client SAML Endpoint URL.
 Enter the URL you want the Keycloak server to send requests and responses to e.g http://localhost:8080/auth/realms/demo/protocol/saml.
 Click Save.